 Sports, fitness, and dance represent who I am and have always accompanied me in life.
-Alongside with my professional dancing history in teaching and choreographing I’ve been working as a personal trainer for 4 years.
+Alongside my professional dancing history in teaching and choreographing I’ve been working as a personal trainer for 6 years.
 I still learn from my day to day experience with my students and clients and take pride in sharing my knowledge with them.
 I believe life is an unstoppable learning curve.

 - During the past few years I have designed or being involved with dance choreographies for different artists and sports personalities like the singer Piqi Miqi, the bodybuilder Lukáš Osladil, the music band United Flavour, the dance crews CoDance and MuReCaS, ČSTS, and companies VAC company, Reebok, Nestle, L’Oreal, Billa, Avon, amongst others.